justicephysics/humanos2.0/engineer-hurricane.md

 ---

-## The Virtual Nalanda: The Storm Generator
+## The Justice Physics Nalanda: The Storm Generator

-The Virtual Nalanda is the open gate.
+The Justice Physics Nalanda is the open gate.
 No entrance exam.
 No tuition.
 No debt.

 - Every curious mind can access the complete blueprint of HumanOS 2.0 — from the Big Bang to the quantum chip.
 - The upgraded equation $$(E = MC^2 \times L)$$ teaches them that the cosmos runs on distribution, not extraction.